 In 2004 USC’s Hoyt Gallery was founded by Keck Medical School faculty members intent on engaging medical students with the arts.
 My series Grounded is currently hanging as part of the gallery’s Spring group show.

-These images were made on a lark when a stylist with whom I had recently worked dropped by my studio to pick-up some wardrobe that had to be returned.
-As my assistant and I were helping load it into her car I noticed a spacesuit from another job.
-I commented it would be fun to photograph it in random places and she handed it to me as it wasn’t due back to Universal’s wardrobe department for a couple of days.
+These images were made on a lark when a stylist dropped by my studio to pick-up some wardrobe t o return.
+As my assistant and I were helping load it into her car I noticed a spacesuit and commented it would be fun to photograph it in random places.
+She handed it to me as it wasn’t due back to Universal’s wardrobe department for a couple of days.
 I looked at my assistant, realized he was about the right size, grabbed a camera and we jumped into my truck.

 My first thought was to go somewhere barren so we made our way to the desert.
 Our first stop was a little abandoned shack where we were immediately fielding questions for a local law officer.
 It tuns out it’s hard to be inconspicuous in the desert wearing a shiny space suit.